ethglobal/ethsanfrancisco-bounties/README.md

 #### 5.2) Enjoy the rest of blockchain week!

 ETH San Francisco is just one part of a week long celebration of blockchain.
 Stick around and check out some of the other great events and parties.

-## Judges and Scoring

-Judging and scoring criteria will be coming shortly!